If you hadn’t noticed already, Complete Pilates love to talk about the benefits of Pilates for pregnant women.

 Do I still need to work hard to get myself back to full strength?
 Yes.
 However, I feel that I’m a step ahead of where I could have been had I not practised Pilates during my pregnancy.

-If you want to find out about the pregnancy services we offer at Complete Pilates, click here.
+If you want to find out about the pregnancy services we offer at Complete Pilates, simply contact us or book your initial sessions.